As noted in the title, this HubSpot CRM 2018 review is by an actual user – it’s not one of those robo comparisons that are becoming so common.

 - Overall, How Good is HubSpot CRM?

-While it is promoted as “free” there are a series of feature upgrades that are chargeable.
-Although, in fairness, if you’re looking for a simple sales support tool the free version is very functional and you don’t need to upgrade to a paid version.
+While there is a free tier, there are a series of feature upgrades that are chargeable.
+Although, in fairness, if you’re looking for a simple sales CRM, the free version is very functional and many businesses will not need to upgrade to a paid version.

 Summary of Price Points

-There are three levels of HubSpot CRM based on price:
+There are four levels of HubSpot Sales pricing:

 Yes, this is really free and gives you a very usable CRM for very small (and not to small) businesses.